Last updated: October 2019

 - Develop, test and manage our brands, products and services.

-- Study and also manage how our customers use products and services from us and our business partners.
+- Study and also manage how our customers use products and services from us and our business partners, including customer surveys.

 - Manage risk for us and our customers.